Xbox series X stock UK: The best deal on a new console today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Xbox series X stock UK: Microsoft has today’s best deal on a new console
+Xbox series X stock UK: Stock at Microsoft, Game, Smyths and more – here’s how to get a console

 The all-inclusive Xbox All Access programme is open too – here’s the best place to grab one

-Update 9 March: The Xbox series X is in stock this morning at Microsoft, Currys, EE, Very and Game.
+Update 10 March: The Xbox series X is in stock this morning at AO, Microsoft, Currys, EE, Smyths and Game.
 The Xbox All Access scheme is also available at Smyths Toys and Asda.

 The Xbox Series X has been available intermittently since it was first release back in November 2020 and now it appears that stock shortages have started to decline.
 It’s now easier than ever to get your hands on Microsoft’s powerful new console.
 It’s able to play all the latest games as well as improve the look and performance of last-gen titles, such as the long awaited update to GTA 5.

-With access to Xbox Game Pass Ultimate, there are over 100 titles to choose from, including Microsoft exclusives like Forza Horizon 5 and Halo Infinite, the former being a great racing alternative if you’ve been enviously looking at Gran Turismo 7 on the PS5.
+With access to Xbox Game Pass Ultimate, there are more than 100 titles to choose from, including Microsoft exclusives like Forza Horizon 5 and Halo Infinite, the former being a great racing alternative if you’ve been enviously looking at Gran Turismo 7 on the PS5.
+Microsoft rolled out a new Xbox dashboard update this week, including improvements to the Quick Resume function so series X and S owners can always have two games ready to play instantly.

 As always the Xbox series S is easier to find in stock (£249, Amazon.co.uk), but surging demand for the more powerful Xbox series X has seen the console regularly sell out across the board.